 Particularly interesting are annual reports which Alford wrote on her own work (folder 5-2).
 Also of interest is Alford's complete outfit list (folder 5-5) which she used in preparing to go to India.

-Folders 5-7 through 6-7 specifically document Alford's three major assignments while working in India: principle at the Dharangaon Baby Home, Orphanage and Girl's School; principle at Sunrise School (for missionary children); and teaching at Union Biblical Seminary.
+Folders 5-7 through 6-7 specifically document Alford's three major assignments while working in India: principal at the Dharangaon Baby Home, Orphanage and Girl's School; principal at Sunrise School (for missionary children); and teaching at Union Biblical Seminary.
 The following are some highlights from these files:

 Folder 5-7: Letter Alford sent to children in the United States describing a typical day and everyday life at Dharangaon.
 Folder 5-8 contains a similar letter describing life at the Sunrise School.

 Folder 5-8: Letter from Charles and Betty Guth.
 Also materials related to Alford's attempts to develop the Sunrise School curriculum, a "Rules and Guiding Principles" booklet and a two-page formulation of the school's curriculum which Alford was proposing.

 Folder 5-12: Texts of two messages Alford gave on the teaching methods of Jesus; manuscript on teacher training; text of a chapel message on social justice and the Christian; information on the building of the girl's hostel at UBS which Alford was deeply involved in.

 Folder 5-13: Manuscript by colleague, Frank J. Kline, "The Scope of Christian Education (in India)."